Azure-Samples/azuresandbox/terraform-azurerm-vnet-app/README.md

     net use z: \\stxxxxxxxxxxx.file.core.windows.net\myfileshare
     ```

-  * Create some test files and folders on the newly mapped Z: drive
+  * Create some test files and folders on the newly mapped Z: drive.

-  * Note: Integrated Windows Authentication was configured using [configure-storage-kerberos.ps1](./configure-storage-kerberos.ps1) which was run by *azurerm_virtual_machine_extension.vm_jumpbox_win_postdeploy_script*.
-  * Note: SMB connectivity with storage key authentication to Azure Files via the Internet will not be tested because most ISP's block port 445.
+* From *jumplinux1*, verify SMB connectivity to Azure Files private endpoint (PaaS)
+  * Run the following commands from a bash shell to verify access to the test files and folders you created from *jumpwin1*:

+    ```bash
+    # Note: replace stxxxxxxxxxxxxx with the name of your storage account
+    ll /stxxxxxxxxxxxxx/myfileshare/
+    ```

 ## Documentation